skypjack/entt/docs/md/entity.md

 ```

 To be notified when components are destroyed, use the `on_destroy` member
 function instead.
-Finally, the `on_replace` member function will return a sink
+Finally, the `on_update` member function will return a sink
 to which to connect listeners to observe changes.

 The function type of a listener should be equivalent to the following: